-...even if you are an absolute novice.
-Using powerful communication recipes help you communicate like the pros and not look like a novice.
+Using powerful communication recipes helps you communicate like the pros and not look like a novice.
 These recipes work anywhere you want to persuade.
-Use them for presentations, emails, letters, speeches or anywhere you want to get your point across persuasively.
+Use them for presentations, emails, letters, speeches, or anywhere you want to get your point across persuasively.

-Below are 3 of the 14 recipes that are available in our popular THOUGHT-Talk System Workshop.
+Below are 3 of the 14 recipes in our popular THOUGHT-Talk System Workshop.

 What Is A Recipe?

 Recipes use a variety of names, such as strategies, plans, or templates.

-THOUGHT-Talk uses powerful communication recipes because they make use of underlying principle of structure.
-Since these have been tested and proven, you can comfortably rely on them to organize your intention in communicating to others.
+THOUGHT-Talk uses powerful communication recipes because they use the underlying principle of structure.
+Since these have been tested and proven, you can comfortably rely on them to organize your intention in communicating with others.
 Recipes also make use of the universal principle that Limits Yield Focus.
 In other words, when you limit your approach to a specific recipe, your brain will naturally look for a way to organize your communication to match the recipe.
 In this way, even an arbitrary use of a recipe will help you organize your thoughts for the benefit of others.

-A recipe is also a good analogy for your goal in communicating clarity or persuading others.
-You will use a recipe to guide people effectively from Point A (Hello, my name is Harry and I want to help you…) to Point B (…save the day) with a “how to” (…by sharing with you the 3 uses of the wand).
+A recipe is also a good analogy for your goal of communicating clarity or persuading others.
+You will use a recipe to guide people effectively from Point A (Hello, my name is Harry, and I want to help you…) to Point B (…save the day) with a “how to” (…by sharing with you the three uses of the wand).

 So, let's borrow from the STORY Recipe to help you learn about these powerful communication recipes.
 We will look at the THOUGHT-Talk Recipes through the questions What?
 How? & When?

-The TIME Recipe provides a strategy for organizing what you want to communicate around the way change happens.
-In fact, when something doesn't change at all we say that “time stood still”.
+The TIME Recipe provides a strategy for organizing what you want to communicate about how change happens.
+In fact, when something doesn't change, we say that “time stood still.”